Stella Madzimbamuto: Madzimbamuto v Lardner-Burke (1965–1968)

 In April 1964, Ian Smith became Prime Minister of Rhodesia, promising to maintain the policy of white rule.
 Under English common law detention without trial was unlawful and under the 1961 Rhodesian Constitution detention was only permitted if a state of emergency had been legally declared.
 Under the 1961 Constitution and the Emergency Powers Act 1960, a state of emergency could only remain in force for three months before requiring renewal.
 An Emergency Maintenance of Law and Order Regulation was issued on 5 November 1965, and expired on 4 February 1966.
 On 11 November 1965, the government issued a Unilateral Declaration of Independence without agreement by Britain to state succession.
 Five days later, the British Parliament passed legislation declaring the Rhodesian government to be illegal and invalidating any legislation it passed.
 When Smith's government passed legislation to extend the detention order, Madzimbamuto filed a lawsuit, Madzimbamuto v Lardner-Burke, to challenge her husband's detention.
 The basis of her suit was that if the government and its laws were illegal, the detention order under which Daniel was detained was invalid.
 She and Leo Baron, a lawyer, who was a political detainee like Daniel, filed parallel suits.

 The General Division of the Rhodesian High Court dismissed the case in 1966, although the justices, Bennie Goldin and J. V. R. Lewis, acknowledged that the government and 1965 constitution were invalid, they noted that the courts and the oaths taken by the justices were under the 1961 valid constitution.
 As the Smith government was the only existing government in the country, Goldin and Lewis did not invalidate the Emergency Orders or release Daniel and Baron.
 However, after the hearing, Baron was released and left Rhodesia.
 The case was sent to the Appellate Division of the Rhodesian High Court, which ruled in January 1968.
-In a four (Hugh Beadle, Justice Jarvis, Hector Macdonald, and Vincent Quénet) to one (John Fieldsend) decision the government was found to be the legal authority, and while not legally recognised, its operation and legislation were considered to be legal.
+In a four (Hugh Beadle, Eric Jarvis, Hector Macdonald, and Vincent Quénet) to one (John Fieldsend) decision the government was found to be the legal authority, and while not legally recognised, its operation and legislation were considered to be legal.
 Though they overturned the 1965 Emergency Order, and admitted that the 1965 regulation was defective, a new Emergency Order had been put in place in 1966 to replace the prior regulation.